 Our Team receive industry awards, as we strive to give the best service and advice possible.

-It doesn't matter if you have been diving for decades, or you want to find out what it's like to breath underwater for the first time, we will give you the best advice because we want you to fall in love with this amazing sport like we have!
+It doesn't matter if you have been diving for decades, or you're looking ot buy your first set of gear, we will give you the best advice you can trust.

 Choose Dive Centre Ltd, New Zealand's most trusted Dive Professionals!